cedar-policy/cedar-local-agent/README.md

 To filter authorization event logs, provide a log config to the authorizer with a `FieldSet` which includes the fields that are to be logged.
 By default if not explicitly configured, no fields will be logged.

-Sample usage of logging everything within the authorization request:
+Sample usage of logging everything within the authorization request. **Note**: Logging everything is insecure; please see the section below.

 ```rust
 let log_config =